Doubting between an Office Manager and an Executive Assistant? Here are the key differences

 - Help with onboarding new employees

-- Training existing and new staff (particularly in areas like technology)
+- Training existing and new staff (particularly in areas like company tech stack)

 - Managing budgets